This Third Party Event Branding Policy defines requirements for third parties using Apache® marks in relation to events.

 - Identify your main point of contact for the approval process.
 If possible, this should be a member of the PMC

-- Contact the email@example.com list to seek approval.
+- Contact us with your confirmation of above to seek approval.

 Include details of: